Professor Luciano Beheregaray

 College of Science and Engineering

 My main research and teaching interests are in evolution, genomics and conservation biology.
-My work often uses fish populations as indicators of environmental and water quality, adaptive resilience, management practices and ecosystem health.
+My work often explores questions about management practices, adaptive resilience and recent evolution of fish populations.

 I was born and raised in Uruguaiana, a town in the Pampas grassland in Brazil.
 In 1986, I moved to the coast to study Biological Oceanography (BSc and Msc), ichthyology and population genetics at University of Rio Grande.
 In 1996, I moved to Sydney for a PhD in fish evolutionary genetics, awarded by Macquarie University in 2001.